Optimal Algorithms for Geometric Centers and Depth

-In this paper we revisit Chan's algorithm for solving \LP{}s with many implicitly defined constraints \cite{c-oramt-04}.
-The technique leads to efficient algorithms for the following problems.
+In \secref{many:cns} we state the technique and prove the key result (\thmref{l:p:implicit}).
+The technique builds on the work of Chan \cite{c-garot-99} and leads to efficient algorithms for the following problems.
 Throughout, let $\PS \subset \R^d$ be a set of $n$ points in general position:

+\begin{compactenumA}[leftmargin=0.8cm] \item In \secref{tukey:depth} we show that the point of maximum Tukey depth can be computed in $O(n^{d-1} + n\log n)$ expected time.
+As the problem of detecting affine degeneracies (the existence of $d$ points on a common hyperplane) among $n$ points in $\R^{d-1}$ is believed to require $\Omega(n^{d-1})$ time~\cite{e-nlbchpod-99} and can be reduced to computing the maximum Tukey depth in $\R^d$, our result is likely to be optimal for $d \ge 3$ as well.
+Note that as a byproduct, we get an improved $O(n^2)$ time randomized algorithm for centerpoints in $\R^3$.

+\item In \secref{depth:region} we show how to compute in the plane the convex polygon forming the points of Tukey depth at least $k$.
+The new algorithm has running time $O(n \log^2 n)$, and improves over the work of \Matousek~\cite{m-ccpps-90}, that worked in $O(n \log^4 n)$ time.

-\begin{compactenumA} \item The yolk (and extremal yolk) of $\PS$ can be computed \emph{exactly} in $O(n^{d-1} \log n)$ expected time.
-Hence in the plane, the yolk can be computed \emph{exactly} in $O(n\log n)$ expected time.
-This improves all existing algorithms (both exact and approximate) \cite{t-ptacyfd-92, dBGM-facpp-18, gw-cysvg-19-arxiv, gw-cysvg-19, bcg-cysvg-19} for computing the yolk in the plane, and our algorithm easily generalizes to higher dimensions.
+\item The yolk of $\PS$ can be computed \emph{exactly} in $O(n^{d-1} + n \log n)$ expected time.
+The extremal yolk can be computed in $O(n^{d-1} \log n)$ time.
+Hence in the plane, the yolk can be computed in $O(n\log n)$ expected time.
+This improves all existing algorithms (both exact and approximate) \cite{t-ptacyfd-92, dbgm-facpp-18, gw-cysvg-19-arxiv, gw-cysvg-19, bcg-cysvg-19} for computing the yolk in the plane, and our algorithm easily generalizes to higher dimensions.
 See \tblref{results} for a summary of our results and previous work.

-We remark that our algorithm is also most likely optimal (up to possibly logarithmic factors).
-Indeed, the problem of deciding whether the yolk has radius zero can be reduced to the densest hemisphere problem (given a collection of points on the unit sphere $\Sphere^{d-1}$, compute the hemisphere containing the largest subset of points) \cite{bnt-rmresvg-91}.
-Furthermore, the best known algorithm for the densest hemisphere problem on $n$ points runs in deterministic time $O(n^{d-1} \log n)$ \cite{jp-dhp-78}, which matches the running time of our algorithm.

-\item By a straight-forward modification of the above algorithm, see \lemref{higher:dim:egg}, implies that the egg of $\PS$ can be computed in $O(n^{d-1} \log n)$ expected time.
-The authors are not aware of any previous work on this specific problem.
+\item By a straightforward modification of the above algorithm, in \lemref{higher:dim:egg}, we prove that the egg of $\PS$ can be computed in $O(n^{d-1} \log n)$ expected time.